 - Accommodations Provided: Where requests are made in accordance with this Policy, the Canadian Club will book a sign language interpreter for the event and/or provide seating accommodation for Canadian Club events.

-Where the Canadian Club is unable to obtain a sign language interpreter for an event: which a deaf person or person with hearing loss wishes to attend, the Canadian Club offers the following alternatives:
+Where Canadian Club is unable to obtain a sign language interpreter for an event: which a deaf person or person with hearing loss wishes to attend, Canadian Club offers the following alternatives:

 (a) such person may arrange for his or her own sign language interpreter and the Canadian Club will cover the costs for such interpreters for an amount up to the rates charged by the OIS for sign language interpreters;

-- Interpreter Procedure at each Canadian Club Event: Upon arrival at a Canadian Club event, the sign language interpreter must see the Program Coordinator or the Executive Director of the Canadian Club at the Event Registration Desk.
-The Program Coordinator or Executive Director will then provide the sign language interpreter with:
+- Interpreter Procedure at each Canadian Club Event: Upon arrival at a Canadian Club event, the sign language interpreter must see the Events Manager or the Executive Director of Canadian Club at the Event Registration Desk.
+The Events Manager or Executive Director will then provide the sign language interpreter with:

 (a) an overview of the event;